-The Hydrography and METOC Branch (HMBranch) within the Australian Geospatial Intelligence Organisation (AGO) is responsible for fulfilling nautical charting responsibilities under the Navigation Act and provides military geospatial information to the ADF warfighter.
-HMBranch is an amalgamation of the previously independent Hydrography, Meteorology and Oceanography organisations.
+The Hydrography and METOC Branch (HMBranch) is responsible for fulfilling nautical charting responsibilities under the Navigation Act 2012 and provides military geospatial information to the ADF warfighter.

-The amalgamation led to the consolidation of six IT networks into a single network, known as the Hydro-METOC Information Environment (HMIE).
-Although a well-managed environment, it supports a broad number of business processes with a growing number of software applications.
+The primary network for the creation of maritime geospatial products is the Hydro-METOC Information Environment (HMIE), an amalgamation of six previously separate networks.
+Whilst HMIE is a well-managed environment, it supports a broad number of business processes with a growing number of software applications.

-- Ongoing pressure within Defence to migrate the management of all stand-alone networks to CIOG
+- • Ongoing drive to consolidate management of stand-alone networks

-- The potential for upcoming projects to fund significant re-architecture of HMBranch IT systems
+- • The potential for upcoming projects to re-architect existing systems

-- The recent and ongoing amalgamation of HMBranch into AGO
+- • The recent and ongoing organisational structure changes

 Coras commenced the six-month engagement in December 2019 with a series of workshops to understand the technical nature of HMIE and its resident applications.

-Early in our engagement it became apparent that broader issues of architectural and project portfolio governance were just as relevant.
-Whilst potentially sensitive given the overlapping jurisdictions and perspectives of AGO/CIOG, Coras received endorsement to broaden the scope of analysis to include these governance aspects.
+Early in our engagement, it became apparent that broader issues of architectural and project portfolio governance were just as relevant.
+Whilst potentially sensitive given the perspectives and jurisdictions of related Defence agencies, Coras received endorsement to broaden the scope of analysis to include these governance aspects.
 Initially an observer, Coras was an invited member to key architectural and project governance forums.

 “We gained the forum’s confidence, suggesting small but influential changes to the proceedings”, said Stuart Lymn at Coras Solutions.